Ghost frog

 Heleophrynidae is a family of frogs, commonly known as ghost frogs.
-They are thought to be the most basal group in the Neobatrachia.
+They are thought to be the sister lineage to all other groups in the Neobatrachia.
 The family consists of two genera, Heleophryne and Hadromophryne, with seven species.
 Ghost frogs live in swift-moving mountain streams in South Africa.
 The common name of "ghost frogs" may have been coined because of their occurrence in Skeleton Gorge.

 Taxonomy

 The ghost frogs were formerly thought to be closely related to the Sooglossidae of the Seychelles (which are now thought to be a sister group to Ranoidea), or to the Australian Myobatrachidae, which are now thought to be a sister group to Hyloidea.
-In contrast, more recent taxonomic studies place them as being the most basal extant members of the Neobatrachia and having no close relatives, having diverged from the rest of the Neobatrachia during the Early Cretaceous, about 140 million years ago.
+In contrast, more recent taxonomic studies place them as being sister to all other extant Neobatrachia and having no close relatives, having diverged from the rest of the Neobatrachia during the Early Cretaceous, about 140 million years ago.